moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting a hint will appear in the course header if the course is visible and an enrolment without enrolment key is currently possible.

+###### Show hint for guest access without guest password

+With this setting a hint will appear in the course header if the course is visible and guest access without guest password is currently possible.

 ##### Course related hints for students

 ###### Show hint for guest access